 Select the Select a value link to collapse and expand any criterion.
 After a score appears for a criterion, select the criterion's score pill to expand the criterion again.

-The rubric score saves automatically as you make selections.
+The rubric score and feedback save automatically as you make selections.
 Select the X to close the rubric panel.
 The grade you assign with the rubric appears on the student's submission page and in the gradebook.

 For percentage-range rubrics, each level of achievement has a range of values.
 When you grade, you select the appropriate percentage level for a particular level of achievement.
 The system calculates the points earned by multiplying the weight x achievement percentage x item points.

 On the student's submission page, select the feedback icon to open the Feedback panel, type notes and feedback for the student, and save.
+You can provide individual criterion feedback to students using the text box in each criterion.
+There's no character limit on feedback.
+The editor is a plain-text editor.
 When you're ready for the student to view the grade, open the menu and select Post.
 If you want to give the student another attempt, select Delete and the submission is permanently deleted.

 You can return to the item at any time to change the grade, even after you post it.

 After you use a rubric for grading, you can't edit it, but you can make a copy that you can edit and rename.